LeoBrcina/AndroidProjectRepo/README.md

 This Android application:

+- Uses only **public, read-only** Ergast endpoints
-- Stores all data locally
+- Stores data locally in a private app-specific Room database
-- Uses no authentication
-- Makes only **public API calls**
-- Exposes data via a controlled Content Provider
+- Exposes a controlled subset of data via Content Provider for demonstration purposes
-- Requires no dangerous permissions except POST_NOTIFICATIONS

-Since the app operates entirely on-device and uses public APIs, no external security risks exist.
+- Requests only essential permissions:
+  - `POST_NOTIFICATIONS`
+  - (Network state if used for checks)

+The app never transmits or stores user-sensitive data.
+All communication is limited to publicly available motorsport information.

+In a real production scenario, additional measures such as analytics opt-in, telemetry logging policies, and stricter permission handling could be added, but they are not required for this academic project.

 ---

 ## 🙏 Acknowledgements

-- **Ergast Developer API** for historical F1 data
+- **Ergast Developer API** for comprehensive historical Formula 1 data
-- **Android Jetpack** libraries
+- **Android Jetpack** libraries (ViewModel, LiveData, Room, Navigation, WorkManager)
-- **Retrofit**, **Room**, **Coroutines**
+- **Retrofit**, **OkHttp**, and **Kotlin Coroutines**
-- Algebra University College — project supervision
+- Algebra University College – teaching staff and mentors

 ---

 ## 📜 License

-This project is for educational and academic use.
+This project is provided for educational and research purposes.
-A formal license (e.g., MIT) may be added.
+A formal license (e.g., MIT) can be added to the repository root if needed.

 ---